ncrowther/bamoe2wxo/cloudantFacade/dataservice/README.md

 # Litigation Finance Demo

-This package creates a datafade into a Cloudant database.
+This package creates a datafacade into a Cloudant database.
 The facade is exposed as an OpenAPI where it can be ingested by WatsonxOrchestrate.
-The dataservice is a Nodejs Database facade on top of Cloudant.
-It uses an OpenAPI spec with which to invoke it.
 See:

  [OpenApi](\openapi\dataApi.yaml)